losifer/codepath-tumblr/README.md

 1. Study session and Codepath video tutorials
 2. Trials and tribulations
 3. NSHipster.com (For review of alert view)
+4. Noticed some of the assets varied from the animation example provided.
+Reused Search feed in Trending feed (or vice/cversa?) to get a scrollview in effect.

 <img src="https://github.com/losifer/codepath-tumblr/blob/master/Tumblr.gif" alt="Tumblr Prototype Screen Demo" width="320" />